evilusean/Pysean/Discord-Bot/Readme.md

-A repo for making my own discord bot, for my own wow guild, because wow forever just released, I can MT and daddy needs TF bindings.
+A repo for making my own Discord bot, for my own WoW guild, because WoW forever just released, I can MT and daddy needs TF bindings.

 I've got a month before I need to no-life it to 60, then pre-raid BiS.
-Might as well get the basic stuff like a disc done before release.
+Might as well get the basic stuff like a Discord done before release.

 Just when you think you are free, they pull you back in.